 Thus, increased consumption of red meat leads to premature aging and possibly a shorter lifespan too.

 Wisdom lies in eating what’s closest to nature- raw, fresh fruits and vegetables, lots of water, lots of whole grains and cereals, minimal cooking and processing of foods.
+Although, you can overcome premature aging by considering anti aging creams such as Lifecell.

 Feature Image: Shutterstock.com